 The deadline for foreign applications is December 1st.
 See the International Application Checklist for full application information.
 Completed U.S. domestic applications, including three letters of reference, one official transcript from each college or university you attended, and scores on the GRE General Test must be submitted to the Graduate Admissions Office by December 31st (postmark date), if you wish to apply for the fall semester.
 Please review the U.S. Domestic Application Checklist to insure your application is complete.
 Please plan to take the GRE General Test by November 30th.
 Please review the letter to applicants for more information about the admissions process.

 Be sure to communicate (by phone, letter, e-mail or visit) with any faculty members whom you would like to review your application.
 Students with GRE scores in the 70th percentile and above and an undergraduate GPA of 3.0 (B average) and above are encouraged to apply.
 We admit students only for the fall semester.
 For additional information concerning the graduate program, please contact our graduate coordinator, Jill Skarstad.

 Opportunity for underrepresented students

-Application review will begin October 1st and continue until the program is full.
 Application details may be found by clicking here.